-Emerging Evolving Partnering Action areas Horizon 1 Horizon 2 Horizon 3 System level outcomes Challenge 1: Support self- determination Service providers recognise and build on the strengths of service users and their families/whānau.
+Emerging Evolving Partnering Action areas Horizon1 Horizon 2 Horizon 3 System level outcomes Challenge 1: Support self- determination Service providers recognise and build on the strengths of service users and their families/whānau.
 Service providers share power and responsibility with service users as active partners in defining agendas and making decisions.
 People are supported to monitor and improve their own health and wellbeing.
 People have the information that they need to take care of their own health and wellbeing.
 Challenge 2: Focus on system redesign All service providers promote equitable, timely access to services (ie; A no waiting system where any door is the right door.
 The MH&A system operates as one system of care for the benefit of service users, their families and whānau.
 The health and social system operate as one system of care for the benefit of service users, their families and whānau.
 Providers are able to demonstrate shared accountability for improved outcomes for people and their families/whānau.
-Healthy individu Challenge 3: Improve Workforce capability Frontline roles are refocused on the values and skills of co-production and making reciprocal relationships work well.
+Challenge 3: Improve Workforce capability Frontline roles are refocused on the values and skills of co-production and making reciprocal relationships work well.
 The workforce acts as partners, mentors, facilitators and catalysts in helping people to shape the lives that they value.
 Co-production becomes the default model of service delivery for the workforce.
-Leads to s People and their families/whānau have a positive experience of service provision.
-Healthy individuals, healthy families/whānau and healthy commun Challenge 4: Address investment and sustainability issues The barriers to sustainable and productive community MH&A service provision are recognised and addressed.
+People and their families/whānau have a positive experience of service provision.
+Challenge 4: Address investment and sustainability issues The barriers to sustainable and productive community MH&A service provision are recognised and addressed.
 Community organisations are able to demonstrate value for money.
 Co-production is build into a new MH&A commissioning framework.
-Leads to system level transformation Community organisations are sustainable and offer value for money. lies/whānau and Challenge 5: Enhance community engagement Effective local alliances between service providers and their community partners are established and fostered.
+Community organisations are sustainable and offer value for money.
+Provider and community resources are aligned with what is known to Challenge 5: Enhance community engagement Effective local alliances between service providers and their community partners are established and fostered.
 Service providers and community partners allocate and align each of their resources in order to improve population level outcomes.
-Service providers and community partners effectively mobilise the collective resources of the community to improve population level outcomes. ormation Provider and community resources are aligned with what is known to improve population health and community wellbeing.
+Service providers and community partners effectively mobilise the collective resources of the community to improve population level outcomes.
+Provider and community resources are aligned with what is known to improve population health and community wellbeing.
 Challenge 6: Use the evidence Treatment and support decisions are made on the basis of people's personal preferences, the evidence about what works and professional judgement.
 All service providers are engaged in applying the evidence and evaluating the outcomes.
 Service providers benchmark their performance against some agreed national performace measures.
-The implementation of the evidence results in improved outcomes for service users and their families/whānau. ities Challenge 7: Strengthen organisational infrastructure Providers upgrade and share infrastructure (where this is possible) and standardise IT systems across multiple providers locally and regionally.
-Providers acceslerate the uptake of technologies that enhance workforce practices and increase productivity.
+The implementation of the evidence results in improved outcomes for service users and their families/whānau.
+Challenge 7: Strengthen organisational infrastructure Providers upgrade and share infrastructure (where this is possible) and standardise IT systems across multiple providers locally and regionally Providers acceslerate the uptake of technologies that enhance workforce practices and increase productivity.
 Service providers are equipped to operate as equal partners in the system of care.
 Community organisations are fit-for-purpose and are sustainable over time.

-Figure 12.
+Figure 13.
 Illustrative theory of change